Genome-Factory: A Library for Tuning, Deploying, and Interpreting Genomic Foundation Models: Introduction

-To address this challenge, we introduce \methodac, the first unified Python library for fine-tuning, deploying, and interpreting genomic models. \methodac~features six modular components. (i) \textbf{Genome Collector}: Retrieves genomic sequences from public repositories (e.g., NCBI \cite{geer2010ncbi}) and applies essential preprocessing such as GC content normalization and ambiguous base correction.
-It also includes task-specific dataset builders for histone modification, enhancer, and promoter classification, with automated region extraction and labeling. (ii) \textbf{Model Loader}: Supports a diverse suite of GFMs, including GenomeOcean \cite{zhou2025genomeocean}, EVO \cite{nguyen2024sequence}, DNABERT-2 \cite{zhou2024dnabert}, HyenaDNA \cite{nguyen2023hyenadna}, Caduceus \cite{schiff2024caduceus}, and Nucleotide Transformer \cite{dalla2025nucleotide}. (iii) \textbf{Model Trainer}: Enables full-parameter fine-tuning as well as parameter-efficient methods such as low-rank adaptation (LoRA) \cite{hu2022lora} and adapter tuning \cite{he2021effectiveness}.
-It applies to both classification and regression tasks. (iv) \textbf{Inference Engine}: Facilitates both embedding extraction and sequence generation. (v) \textbf{Benchmarker}: Provides two built-in, open-source genomic benchmarks and a plugin system for incorporating custom, domain-specific evaluation tasks and datasets. (vi) \textbf{Biological Interpreter}: Enhances model interpretability through a sparse auto-encoder.
-It disentangles embeddings into near-monosemantic units and aligns them with genomic features via regression against external biological readouts.
-This is the first open-source tool to interpret the internal representations of GFMs. \methodac~also offers user-friendly interfaces: a zero-code command-line interface (CLI) and an intuitive Gradio-based web-based user interface (WebUI) \cite{abid2019gradio}.
-These support both non-expert users and advanced developers in executing complex workflows with minimal computational effort.
+To address this challenge, we introduce \methodac, the first unified Python library for fine-tuning, deploying, and interpreting genomic models. \methodac~features six modular components. (i) \textbf{Genome Collector}: Retrieves genomic sequences from public repositories (e.g., NCBI \cite{geer2010ncbi}) and applies preprocessing such as GC content normalization and N nucleotide correction.
+It also includes task-specific dataset builders for histone modification, enhancer, and promoter classification, with automated region extraction and labeling. (ii) \textbf{Model Loader}: Supports diverse GFMs, including discriminative models—HyenaDNA \cite{nguyen2023hyenadna}, DNABERT-2 \cite{zhou2024dnabert}, Caduceus \cite{schiff2024caduceus}, and Nucleotide Transformer \cite{dalla2025nucleotide}—as well as generative models such as EVO \cite{nguyen2024sequence} and GenomeOcean \cite{zhou2025genomeocean}. (iii) \textbf{Model Trainer}: Enables full-parameter fine-tuning and parameter-efficient methods such as low-rank adaptation (LoRA) \cite{hu2022lora} and adapter tuning \cite{he2021effectiveness}.
+It applies to both classification and regression tasks. (iv) \textbf{Inference Engine}: Facilitates both embedding extraction and sequence generation. (v) \textbf{Benchmarker}: Provides two built-in, open-source genomic benchmarks and a plugin system for incorporating custom, domain-specific evaluation tasks and datasets. (vi) \textbf{Biological Interpreter}: Enhances model interpretability through a sparse auto encoder.
+It disentangles embeddings into sparse latent units and aligns them with genomic features via regression against external biological readouts.
+This provides an open-source tool to interpret the internal representations of GFMs. \methodac~also offers user-friendly interfaces: a zero-code command-line interface (CLI) and an intuitive Gradio-based web-based user interface (WebUI) \cite{abid2019gradio}.
+These support both non-expert users and advanced developers with minimal computational and engineering effort.